 - To prevent fraud and abuse of the Site and Services and to otherwise protect members and visitors and our business;

-- To administer, operate and improve the Site and Services and for internal business purposes; and
+- To administer, operate and improve the Site and Services and for internal business purposes.

 How Your Information is Disclosed

 - Third Party Service Providers and Business Partners.
 We may use third party service providers and business partners to perform functions in connection with the Site and Services.
 Examples include account management ticketing and sending you notifications of key platform improvements via email.
-We may share information about you that they need to perform their functions and they are not allowed to use your information for any other purposes.
+We only share information about you that they need to perform their functions and they are not allowed to use your information for any other purposes.

 - Business Changes.
 If we become involved in a merger, acquisition, sale of assets, bankruptcy, reorganization, dissolution, or other transaction or if the ownership of all or substantially all of our business otherwise changes, we may transfer your information to a third party or parties in connection therewith.